 How Do I Become a Licensed Professional Counselor in Virginia?

 Compassionate men and women with a desire to improve lives and be of help to others would make excellent counselors.
 These professionals deal with a variety of different issues but with every specialty, the goal is to help clients overcome difficulties and live better, healthier lives.
-The state of Virginia has a rapidly growing counseling industry; the Virginia Workforce Connection reports that mental health counseling jobs grow by 3 percent every year and substance abuse counselor jobs grow by 2.2 percent.
+The state of Virginia has a rapidly growing counseling industry; the Virginia Workforce Connection predicts that employment in the counseling and social services sector will grow by almost 14% through 2030.
 Counselors in Virginia are offered pay that is comparable to the national average, and a long list of opportunities to help better the lives of others.

 |Education Requirements||Education Length||Available Programs|

 |Undergraduate Work||Earn a Bachelor's Degree in Counseling||4 Years||Online or Campus|

 |Graduate Work||Earn a Master's Degree in Counseling||5-6 Years||Online or Campus|

 |PHD or Doctoral Work||Earn a Doctorate in Counseling||7-8 Years||Online or Campus|